gigagraph/backbone/dotfiles/zsh/README.md

 - [ ] TODO
   - Select back with shift tab
-  - Figure out what to do with keybindings (how to jump between words conveniently)

 - [ ] TODO
   - Set default editor to nvim